Detection Engineering

 The takeaway

 You cannot prove the absence of injection, so you instrument for its presence.
 Web signatures catch the loud attempts, behavioral analytics catch the blind ones, and a database process spawning a shell catches the one that already won.
 Parameterize to remove the bug class; detect to survive the regression.
-For the rest of the web-application attack surface, the same detect-and-defend arc carries into SSRF detection and XSS CSP hardening, and you can browse the full Detection Engineering pillar for more.
+The same detect-and-defend arc carries into its sibling injection class, command injection logs: what to watch, and into file upload security, SSRF detection, and XSS CSP hardening — or browse the full Detection Engineering pillar.

 Training & tools referenced